o2r-project/erc-spec/docs/spec/index.md

     ```

     Do _not_ use `docker export`, because it is used to create a snapshot of a container, which must not match the Dockerfile anymore as it may have been [manipulated](../glossary.md#manipulate) during a run.

-The output of the image execution can be shown to the user to convey detailed information on progress or errors.

 ### Runtime manifest